-The safety of gelatine for parenteral or ophthalmic administration, in topical products where these are likely to be applied to large areas of damaged skin or to open wounds, for vaccines or for use in implantable devices (including use as excipients in these groups of products), needs to be assessed on a case-by-case basis.
+The SSC therefore considers it justified that for these applications, higher standards are applied and that the safety of gelatine for parenteral or ophthalmic administration, in topical products where these are likely to be applied to large areas of skin or to open wounds, for vaccines or for use in implantable devices (including use as excipients in these groups of products), needs to be assessed on a case-by-case basis.
 The SSC recommends that in any case the use of a special grade of gelatine should be considered.
-This would also require sourcing of the raw materials either from countries where the presence of one or more cattle clinically or pre-clinically infected with the BSE agent in a region or country is highly unlikely (GBR I) or, for other countries, from herds that are certified BSE-free.
+This would also require sourcing of the raw materials either from countries where the presence of one or more cattle clinically or pre-clinically infected with the BSE agent in a region or country is highly unlikely (GBR I) or, for other countries, from closed herds.
 (See the SSC opinion of 23 July 1999 on The conditions related to "BSE Negligible risk (closed) bovine herds.)